ijlyttle/covidStates/workflow/README.md

     the boat”.

-    The final section in the template prints out a file-listing of the target directory, once you have finished writing all your files to
+    The final section in the template prints out a file-listing of the target directory.
+This can be useful to make sure you have written out all the files you expect.
-    it:

     ``` r
     proj_dir_info(path_target())